farisachugthai/dynamic_ipython/docs/source/ipython_keybindings.rst

         b.insert_text(' ')

-Summary So Far
+Side Effects
 ====================

 I wanted to try experimenting with the code to dynamically set up a toggle between Emacs and Vim.

-I didn't think that when the docstring said "DynamicKeyBindings takes a callable" that they meant the IPython global instance.
+I didn't think that when the docstring said "**DynamicKeyBindings** take a callable" that they meant the IPython global instance.

 But I was curious what would happen.

 Doing so actually created an embedded IPython instance that you can now toggle on and off.

 .. code-block:: none